 That’s because we already have a track record of success with these type of claims.

-Natalie Forshaw, the member of our property dispute team responsible for these negligence claims, has just recently won £250k compensation in a case against a negligent surveyor, who despite being paid to conduct a survey, didn’t advise his clients that there was rampant Japanese Knotweed in the garden.
+A member of our property dispute team responsible for these negligence claims, recently won £250k compensation in a case against a negligent surveyor, who despite being paid to conduct a survey, didn’t advise his clients that there was rampant Japanese Knotweed in the garden.

 Why is Japanese Knotweed so bad?